-An often overlooked aspect to collecting sports memorabilia are the actual tickets to the events.
-Documenting the game's place and time in history, tickets serve as relic that connects us with not only a particular sport, but the games and events that our favorite teams and athletes take part in.
+Sports tickets and ticket stubs are often an overlooked aspect when collecting sports memorabilia.
+Documenting the game's place and time in history, tickets serve as relic that connects us with not only a particular sport, but the games and events that feature our favorite teams and athletes.

 Technology is even on the side of collectors.
 The use of barcodes and scanners at gate entrances have allowed newer tickets to stay intact and consumers are left with a full piece of history and not just the stub many people had grown accustomed to through the years.

 The rise in popularity of ticket collecting has spawned several resources and services that cater to this specific niche.
 Tickets are now graded by PSA, one of the industries leading grading and preservation companies. eBay now has a section for tickets.
 There are even annual price guides and display products.

 One of the best ticket collecting resources is a company called That's My Ticket.
 Not only does the company utilize your ticket to create memorable collectibles, the site also offers a library of articles on the very subject of ticket collecting.

 As one might imagine, games and events of historical significance are most in demand.
 These might include championship games or ones in which records were broken or significant milestones were reached.

 Ticket collecting can be catered specifically to the collector's interest and offer an endless list of possibilities.
 One might assemble a collection of opening game tickets from a favorite team, no-hitters, 500 home run games, milestone events, division-clinching games, team shutouts, rookie games, Super Bowls, NCAA Championship games, World Series, All-Star Games and more.
 The imagination is the only limitation upon which one can build an impressive ticket collection.

 Sports Ticket Values

 Recently completed auctions reveal a treasure trove the types of tickets that are available.
 They also show what people are willing to pay for them.
 These are just a few examples of sold ticket stubs.